PriscillaAlmeida07/StoreManager/README.md

 ## Information about the project
 This project was developed by:

-Priscilla Almeida: Computer Engineering Student - Universidade Estadual de Campinas (Unicamp)
+:woman_technologist: Priscilla Almeida: Computer Engineering Student - Universidade Estadual de Campinas (Unicamp)